natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 It is important to have a high level of "driving" in crew skills.
 The non-aced driver will get confused if you try to drive forward or backwards and turn at the same time, especially at gear 1.
 Until your crew is fully trained, use neutral steering first, only then start moving, or get to gear 4-5 and then turn around.
 It's also worth noting that even if your driver is maxed out, at ~50 km/h you can only turn a little bit before you start losing your speed, so try to keep moving in a certain direction if trying to reach maximum speed.

-Even under ideal circumstances the {{PAGENAME}} is slower than most light tanks (speeds above 100 km per hour), so unless a group of fast allies are rushing a point with the {{PAGENAME}}, there's no expectation to capture points solo, or get there first.
+Even under ideal circumstances the {{PAGENAME}} is slower than most light tanks (speeds above 100 km per hour), so unless a group of fast allies are rushing a point with the {{PAGENAME}}, there's no expectation to capture points solo, or to get there first.
+On certain maps with lots of turning involved, {{PAGENAME}} can outpace wheeled tanks and arrive on a capture point at the same time or slightly before them.
+It also moves faster than some of them in river banks, with 20 km/h being its limit.

 Improving acceleration with modifications and maintaining map awareness do play a part despite the inability to ''fire'' on move.
 Besides, the {{PAGENAME}} can still desperately fire a missile and begin moving again while guiding the missile towards an enemy.
 Using this last resort method allows missiles to be fired while maintaining the best possible 'combat mobility'.